 Expand our national and international educational outreach though creative distance learning programs and strategic collaborative partnerships.

 Foster the active engagement of the Board of Trustees, faculty, staff, students, and alumni in the

 Recruit and form a diverse group of students to share and witness to Jesus Christ.

-Build up our financial resources, assuring the freedom to advance our mission and increase the reach of our programs.
+Strengthen our financial, human, technological and physical resources, assuring the freedom to advance our mission and increase the reach of our programs.